n11-sh/Java-Linux/README.md

 # Java Linux (Java OS)

 Java Linux, or Java OS, is an experimental Linux distribution that reimagines the userspace using Java.
-While the kernel remains Linux based in C, almost everything else—from system tools to core services is built in Java.
+While the kernel remains Linux based in C, almost everything else, from system tools to core services is built in Java.

 The goal of Java Linux is to provide a modern, secure, and isolated OS environment, focusing on simplicity and minimalism.